Updated on 6th January, 2023 by Martin Astley

 In any case, if you have an extreme toilet blockage where your toilet doesn’t unclog by any stretch of the imagination, it’s impossible that your toilet will unclog itself.

-Along these lines, if you have a major toilet blockage, or it simply doesn’t appear as something that can clear itself, I recommend picking a toilet plunger and fixing it as quickly as time allows.
+Along these lines, if you have a major toilet blockage, or it simply doesn’t appear as something that can clear itself, It is recommended to picking a toilet plunger and fixing it as quickly as time allows.
 If you don’t have a toilet plunger then don’t stress.
 We have a few different ways if you are wondering how do I unblock my toilet without a plunger?

 Step by Step Instructions on How to Unblock a Toilet Without a Plunger